kamranghafar/Track-360/READ_ME_FIRST.txt

 ⚠️  IMPORTANT NOTICE ⚠️
 ═══════════════════════

-This is a COMPILED BINARY DISTRIBUTION
+This is a PROTECTED SOURCE DISTRIBUTION with COMPILE-ON-INSTALL

 ✓ Application is FULLY FUNCTIONAL
-✓ Source code is NOT INCLUDED
+✓ Setup COMPILES for YOUR Python version (cross-version compatible!)
-✓ Code is COMPILED to bytecode (.pyc files)
+✓ OPTIONAL source code removal during setup
-✓ Application logic is PROTECTED
+✓ Application logic can be PROTECTED
-✓ Ready to use - PLUG AND PLAY!
+✓ Works with ANY Python 3.8+ version!

 ═══════════════════════════════════════════════════════════════════════════════